A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Search

-where argmin is a function that returns the argument that minimizes the expression, and $\|\cdot\|_{2}$ denotes the Euclidean norm.
+where argmin is a function that returns the argument that minimizes the expression and $\|\cdot\|_{2}$ denotes the Euclidean norm.
 The formula for assigning a point $x$ to a leaf node in a k-means tree is:

-where $L(x)$ is the set of leaf nodes that x belongs to, and N .center is the cluster center of node $N$.
+where $L(x)$ is the set of leaf nodes that $x$ belongs to, and $N.center$ is the cluster center of node $N$.
 The point $x$ belongs to a leaf node if it belongs to all its ancestor nodes in the tree.
 The formula for searching for the nearest neighbor of a query point $q$ in the k-means tree is:

 where $C(q)$ is the set of candidate points obtained by traversing each branch of the tree and retrieving all the points in the leaf nodes that $q$ belongs to.
 The algorithm uses a priority queue to store the nodes to be visited, sorted by their distance to $q$.
 The algorithm also prunes branches that are unlikely to contain the nearest neighbor by using a bound on the distance between $q$ and any point in a node.